I’ve also included a Back to contents! link at the end of each chapter so you can easily skip back to this section.

 If the title doesn’t sell it, no one will be interested.

 If in doubt – especially if you’re not a copywriter – focus on clarity.
-If there’s genuine value there, a clear description of what your gated content is, who it’s for and how it’s going to help can’t go wrong.
+If there’s genuine value in what you’ve created, a clear description of what your content is, who it’s for and how it’s going to help can’t go wrong.

 Which of these is more compelling?